ModHiFi: Identifying High Fidelity predictive components for Model Modification: Which Components Are Important for Modifying Well-Trained Models?

 Thus, attributing predictive performance to components reduces to finding the \textsc{HiFi} set for a given \((k,\eta)\).
 We can reduce the identification of \textsc{HiFi} sets to solving an optimization problem, the solution of which yields the \emph{Maximum Fidelity Subset}, which contains the components that best recover the layer's output. \begin{definition}[\(k\)-Maximum Fidelity Subset] Given a target subset size \(k\) for layer \(l\), the \emph{Maximum Fidelity Subset} \(S^{l\star}_c\) for channel \(c\) is defined as

 \end{definition} A simple algorithm for identifying a \((k,\eta)\)-\textsc{HiFi} set is to solve \cref{eq:MFS} for the given \(k\) and check whether its fidelity exceeds \(\eta\).
 If it does not, no such \((k,\eta)\)-\textsc{HiFi} set exists.

-\paragraph{Existence of small \textsc{HiFi} components} Before proceeding to our theoretical analysis, we empirically verify whether small HiFi sets actually exist in standard models.
-Our experiments in \cref{sec:expt:hifivalidity} empirically establish the existence of a small subset of components that can achieve high fidelity. \cref{fig:monte} indicates a sample of the results indicating that fewer than 20\% of components can achieve high fidelity (\(\ge 0.8\)).
-Moreover, in \cref{expts:hifieffectiveness}, we validate the effectiveness of HiFi components with the model's predictive performance.
+Before proceeding to our theoretical analysis, we empirically verify whether small HiFi sets actually exist in standard models.
+Our experiments in \cref{sec:expt:hifivalidity} empirically establish the existence of a small subset of components that can achieve high fidelity.
+Moreover, in \cref{expts:hifieffectiveness}, we validate the effectiveness of HiFi components with the model's predictive performance. \cref{fig:monte} indicates a sample of the results indicating that fewer than 20\% of components can achieve high fidelity (\(\ge 0.8\)).